 I’ve depicted these concepts graphically below to help with understanding this concept.
 At top left we have Mr. Flat and his square house with a door at the front (viewed from above).

 As you can see, Mr. Flat needs to move through the door of his house to gain entrance (obviously).
 However, I, as the “god” of Flatworld, can just look into his house from above and move over the walls with ease by making use of the third dimension of space that I have access to i.e. I can step “over” the line that represents a wall (really, I can just glide right over/through it because it is, after all, flat with no height at all).
 If I wanted to “appear” in Flatworld at any point, I could just poke my finger through the “page”, as represented by the cylinder in the diagram – this action would “punch” a hole into Flatworld’s space fabric.
 For an observer in Flatworld, my finger has just “magically” materialised out of nowhere in the middle of Mr. Flat’s house.
 Note that from the perspective of Mr. Flat in his 2D Flatworld, my 3D finger would just appear as a line (when viewed from the side – it would actually be a circle/ellipse that Mr. Flat could walk around and touch the outside edges of).
 I could appear and disappear from Flatworld at will, with little more than the prod of a finger.
-To the observers in Flatworld, this appears as a miracle, but to me it is a simple mechanism leveraging a higher dimension that would allow me to do other incredible things in Flatworld, such as walking on water etc. I’m sure you get the point by now.
-You can extend this analogy to all the miracles of Christ and understand how “easy” it was for Him to perform them, simply by leveraging the laws of physics in the higher dimensions.
+To the observers in Flatworld, this appears as a miracle, but to me it is a simple mechanism that would allow me to do other incredible things in Flatworld, such as walking on water etc. I’m sure you get the point by now.
+You can extend this analogy to all the miracles of Christ and understand how “easy” it was for Him to perform them, simply by leveraging the laws of physics.
 Since Christ is God, He is not limited to the three dimensions of our world but can leverage the higher dimensions that he has access to, to perform what we would term “miracles” in our 3D world.

 Taking this further, we can see how God is not limited in his view of us by just seeing the “outside” of our bodies.
 He is able to see the “inside” too – spirit and mind.
 At bottom left we have a zoomed in view of Mr Flat, also seen from above.
 Just as we can observe what is going on inside his spirit and mind, God can observe our thoughts and feelings just like we’d look at a cell under a microscope and observe its internal biology.
 It gives new meaning to the scripture: “the Lord searches all hearts and understands all the intent of the thoughts.”
 (1 Chronicles 28:9) In the same way, if our bodies are afflicted by sickness or disease, these are observable to God and He can, in response to a prayer of faith, reach out and remove the cause of the affliction from the “inside” without needing to surgically pierce the “outside”.
 Remember that we need to extrapolate two dimensional Flatworld into our three dimensional world to understand how this would work, so you need to resist the temptation of seeing the depiction of Mr. Flat’s inner being as equivalent to a cross section through the human head because that is not going to reveal the mind or spirit – we would need to see this from the perspective of the fifth and higher dimension.
 The point I am making is that God, who inhabits the higher dimensions and can easily condescend to our lower dimensions can heal not only physical diseases in our realm, but also emotional and mental pain.
 It brings home the reality that when Christ came, He could go “about all the cities and villages, teaching in their synagogues, preaching the gospel of the kingdom, and healing every sickness and every disease among the people.”
 (Matt 9:35).

-There is sufficient historical evidence (both biblical and extra-biblical) that Christ was a “miracle worker” of some kind, even from contemporary secular sources that deny his divinity and contend that he was a deciever or charlatan.
-The simple truth is that these miracles were not understood back then nor are they accepted today, yet with our modern understanding of physics, we can see how God did it.
+There is overwhelming historical evidence that Christ was a “miracle worker” of some kind, even from contemporary secular sources that deny his divinity and contend that he was a deciever or charlatan.
+The truth is that these miracles were not understood back then nor are they accepted today, yet with our modern understanding of physics, we can see how God did it.
 The good news for those that accept these things, is that “Jesus Christ is the same yesterday, today, and forever.”
 (Hebrews 13:8) which means simply that His miracle working power is as accessible today to those who believe (not blindly, understand & know too!) as it was 2000 years ago, because His Holy Spirit has been poured out on the whole earth and He still hovers over the chaos and darkness of the human soul, ready to reach out and help anyone who calls upon His name: “Then I called upon the name of the Lord: ‘O Lord, I implore You, deliver my soul!'”
 (Psalm 116:4) and “Whoever calls on the name of the Lord shall be saved.”
 (Romans 10:13)